canonical/ubuntu-pro-client/docs/explanations/motd_messages.md

 ### Machine is fully attached, but already in ESM

-However, if we were running this on a Ubuntu release that has already entered ["ESM"](https://ubuntu.com/security/esm), we would instead see `esm-infra` being advertised:
+However, if we were running this on an Ubuntu release that has already entered ["ESM"](https://ubuntu.com/security/esm), we would instead see `esm-infra` being advertised: